cofyc/dnscrypt-wrapper/README.md

 certificates can be used, `3` if a timeout occurred, and `4` if a currently valid certificate is going to expire before the margin.

-The margin is always specificied in minutes.
+The margin is always specified in minutes.

 This can be used in a cron tab to trigger an alert before a key is going to expire.